 Doing both means being able to also handle client relations.
-This means having good communication skills because you will be speaking with customers on a regular basis and answering questions about products and services.
-You must be able to sell yourself and your ideas in order for work to be circulated.
+This means having good communication skills because you will be speaking with customers regularly and answering questions about products and services.
+You must be able to sell yourself and your ideas for work to be circulated.

 It might not seem like much but it requires planning and perseverance to be able to maintain your own business while still doing what you love every day.
 It’s a tough line between being successful as well as keeping up with clients’ demands.
 However, photographers must be able to do both.

 Founder of Willow Street Pictures, Darren Modricker, embodies what it means to thrive as both a professional photographer and an entrepreneur.
 Willow Street Pictures has been a successful studio for over 20 years serving.
 He previously was based in New York City, traveling all over the world and capturing images for famous magazines.
 Mr. Modricker loves to give back to his community, and he continues to focus on fostering relationships with local establishments such as animal shelters, hospitals, and businesses.